TheDreamLabUK/logseqSpringThing/client/implementationPlan.md

 ## Next Steps

-0. Fix the launch scripts in /scripts ./scripts/launch-docker.sh
-Checking GPU availability...
-2 MiB, 49140 MiB
-1 MiB, 24576 MiB
-31006 MiB, 49140 MiB
-Verifying client directory structure...
-Error: Required file /mnt/mldata/githubs/logseqSpringThing/client/components/App.vue not found Client structure verification failed machinelearn@MLAI:/mnt/mldata/githubs/logseqSpringThing$

 1. Test the basic functionality:
-   - WebSocket connection and data flow
+   - [✓] WebSocket connection and data flow
-   - Graph visualization rendering
+   - Graph visualization rendering - still not showing, we should consider using vector3 at the server code and passing it in directly
    - Settings panel interaction
+   - Unify settings from server to client and back again over the network json system
    - XR mode on Meta Quest 3

 2. Implement additional features: